How to Change Tax Class in Germany: A Step-by-Step Guide for Foreigners

 Tax Class 6 (Steuerklasse 6): For Individuals with More Than One Job

-- The first job is always taxed under your primary tax class (such as Tax Class 1 or Tax Class 4), while any additional jobs fall under Tax Class 6.
+- The first job is taxed under your primary tax class (e.g., Tax Class 1 or 4).

 When Should You Change Your Tax Class in Germany?

-- After Marriage or Divorce: Adjust your tax class to reflect your new marital status.
+- After Marriage or Divorce: Adjust your tax class based on your new marital status.

-- After the Birth of a Child: You may be eligible for Tax Class 2 if you’re a single parent.
+- After the Birth of a Child: You may qualify for Tax Class 2 as a single parent.

-- Income Changes: If you or your spouse’s income changes significantly, adjust your tax class accordingly.
+- Income Changes: If your or your spouse’s income changes significantly, you may need to adjust your tax class.

-- Starting a Second Job: If you take on a second job, you must use Tax Class 6 for your second income.
+- Starting a Second Job: If you take on a second job, you must use Tax Class 6 for your additional income.

 - ID (Personalausweis) or passport (Reisepass).